Housing Assistance Options Policy

 Social housing providers will house a client according to their own allocation policy that is available to the public.

-Clients approved for priority assistance, whether by FACS or a community housing provider, will be housed ahead of most other applicants on the NSW housing register.
+Clients approved for priority assistance, whether by DCJ or a community housing provider, will be housed ahead of most other applicants on the NSW housing register.
 For this reason, they must demonstrate an urgent and ongoing need that they are unable to resolve themselves.

 Generally, clients who are not approved for priority assistance will be offered housing in their chosen location when a suitable property becomes available.